The Rise of the Citizen Developer and Its Impact on the Enterprise

-Of course, allowing employees to develop apps for business use comes with some concerns.
-Since few non-professional IT developers are fully aware of security and regulatory issues, IT needs to provide oversight to ensure the developed apps are in compliance with policies and regulations.
+Of course, allowing employees to develop apps for business use comes with concerns.
+Since few non-professional IT developers are fully aware of security and regulatory issues, IT needs to provide oversight to ensure the developed apps comply with policies and regulations.
 However, when IT offers the right guidance and support, enabling citizen developers in your organization can offer multiple benefits:

 - Adjustments and upgrades can be made as needed.
 Citizen developers receive feedback directly from their colleagues who are also using their apps.
-When they realize a fix is needed or there’s room for improvement, they can handle the adjustments independently.
+They can handle the adjustments independently when they realize a fix is needed or there's room for improvement.
 There’s no need to wait for an upgrade or improvement from the app developer or the IT department.
 This, in turn, contributes to enhanced efficiency and productivity.

 - It adds to your organization's IP.
 Since apps are developed by citizen developers using company resources, the resulting apps are proprietary to your organization.
 This additional IP enhances your company’s overall value.

 - It diminishes the chance of shadow IT.
 Shadow IT occurs when employees go outside of the IT-sanctioned applications and servers to do their work.
-For example, they might set up their own servers, store data in their own personal cloud or use software that’s not approved for company use.
+For example, they might set up their servers, store data in their cloud or use software not approved for company use.
 Of course, this raises security concerns.
-Providing employees with the opportunity and tools to develop their own solutions can reduce frustration with inefficient processes and instead, encourage them to create viable solutions within IT-approved space.
+Providing employees with the opportunity and tools to develop solutions can reduce frustration with inefficient processes and encourage them to create viable solutions within an IT-approved space.